dirtybrie/stringbean/README.md

 ## Manipulating The Script

-Very doable, any script can be manipulated. getting it to work is another thing<br/>
+Very doable, any script can be manipulated. getting it to work is another thing.<br/>
-Fortunately this is a very basic script and I made it even easier to manipulate</br>
+Fortunately this is a very basic script and I made it even easier for manipulation.</br>
-Go head and pull up the raw script of stringbean while your reading.
+Go head and pull up the code of stringbean while your reading.

-Ok so our variables between line 19-30 is declared is the ASCII Table.
+Ok so our variables between line 22-40 is declared is the ASCII Table.
 If you don't know what ASCII is, it's just a fancy way of saying letters, numbers and punctuation.<br/>
 Say you want more than just uppercase/lowercase letters and numbers you want to through in special characters as well.
-To do so, you would swap **charnumb** in line 136 if your using Linux, line 152 for Windows which is:<br/>
+To do so, you would swap **charnumb** in line 143 if your using Linux, line 159 for Windows which is:<br/>
 ```
 stringbean = random_string_generator(args.strlen, charnumb)<br/>
 ```